 Connecting the Access Point

-1. Power Supply: Your Meraki AP can be powered either via a PoE (Power over Ethernet) switch or a DC power adapter.
-Plug the ethernet cable from the PoE switch or router into the AP’s LAN port.
+- Power Supply: Your Meraki AP can be powered either via a PoE (Power over Ethernet) switch or a DC power adapter.
+Connect the ethernet cable from the PoE switch or router directly into the AP’s LAN port to establish a network connection.

 Network Settings Configuration

-3. Subnetting: Assign a subnet for your wireless network.
+- Subnetting: Assign a subnet for your wireless network.
 This ensures that your devices are organized and avoid IP conflicts.
+To configure further settings such as network access and encryption, navigate to Wireless > Configure > Access control in the Meraki dashboard.

 Configuring Wireless Settings

-1. Wireless Modes: Choose between different wireless standards, such as 802.11a/b/g/n/ac/ax (Wi-Fi 6).
+- Wireless Modes: When configuring your wireless access point, note that during initial setup the device may start in a default boot mode or firmware state (such as Meraki-Day-Zero).
+Choose between different wireless standards, such as 802.11a/b/g/n/ac/ax (Wi-Fi 6).
 For most setups, Wi-Fi 6 is recommended as it offers faster speeds and better efficiency.

 Advanced Wireless Configuration